Girl (Davy Jones song): Brady Bunch TV appearance

 In The Brady Bunch episode "Getting Davy Jones", Jones is singing the song in a local recording studio when Marcia Brady comes in and asks if she can talk with Jones to ask him to perform at the junior high school prom.
 Jones responds by coming to her house later that evening and accepting personally.

 Near the end credits, all the Brady children are sitting on the steps and singing the song before Marcia comes home from the prom.

 The Brady Bunch Movie appearance

 In The Brady Bunch Movie, Marcia Brady introduces Jones at the school prom.
-Jones gets a huge reception from the teachers, while the students give him a cold one.
+Jones gets a huge reception from the teachers (who were young during the height of Jones' career), while the students give him a cold reception (for being "out of touch" with the times).
 Jones starts singing "Girl", much to the dismay of the students.
-The band in the background gets a little edgy and starts to back him with grunge.
+The band in the background gets a little edgy and starts to back him with the then-popular style of grunge rock.
 Jones goes along with it and finishes the song to wild applause from the teachers and (having won them over) the students (since the genre of the music fits well with the decade).

 The original version of "Girl" can also be heard playing in the background at different points of the movie, most notably the car jack scene.
 Jones himself also makes an appearance as a judge along with Micky Dolenz and Peter Tork in the talent show scene.